 The Company considers that directors and members of the Executive Committee of the Company meet the definition of key management.
-The following table presents key management excluding directors as director's compensation is set out separately below.
-The following table summarises key management personnel's compensation apportioned to the Company.
+The total remuneration for Key management is paid by Castle Trust Capital plc, a direct subsidiary of the Group.
+The costs in relation to key management are not recharged to the Company.